-Mr. Khoo has attended all the four (4) Board Meetings held during the financial year ended 28 February 2021.
+Mr. Khoo has attended all the four (4) Board Meetings held during the financial year ended 28 February 2022.

-- 1. All the Directors do not have any conflict of interest with the Group. - All the Directors have not been convicted for any offences within the past five years other than for traffic offences, if any. - All the Directors have no family relationship with any other Directors or major shareholders of the Group with the exception of Mr. Fong Wah Kai, the Executive Director and substantial shareholder of the Company is the father of Mr. Fong Wern Sheng, the Company's Executive Chairman and Chief Executive Officer and a substantial shareholder of the Company. - 4.
-The Directors' shareholdings are as disclosed in page 126 of this Annual Report.
+- 1. All the Directors do not have any conflict of interest with the Group. - 2.
+All the Directors have not been convicted for any offences within the past five years other than for traffic offences, if any. - 3.
+All the Directors have no family relationship with any other Directors or major shareholders of the Group with the exception of Mr. Fong Wah Kai, the Executive Director and substantial shareholder of the Company is the father of Mr. Fong Wern Sheng, the Company's Executive Chairman and substantial shareholder of the Company. - 4.
+The Directors' shareholdings are as disclosed in page 136 of this Annual Report.